 How Do I Choose Toys to Hang on the Gym?

-Choose toys that stimulate your baby’s senses and encourage reaching, grabbing, and exploration.
-Look for colorful, textured, and sound-producing options.
-Guarantee they’re safe, washable, and age-appropriate to keep your little one engaged and happy.
+Pick toys that stimulate the senses and invite reaching, grabbing, and exploration.
+Colorful, textured, and sound-producing options work well.
+Make sure they’re safe, washable, and suited to your baby’s age.

 Conclusion